sivakumar-kailasam/cli-guides/content/addons.md

 ### Making a UI component available in block form

 In an Ember app, components can be used in ["simple" or "block" form](https://guides.emberjs.com/release/components/wrapping-content-in-a-component/).
 Addon templates have the same capabilities.
-Simple form is useful when the app developer should providing data objects or configuration values to the addon, while the block form is most useful when the developer should also be able to pass in some of their own templating, content, and interactivity.
+The simple form allows data objects or configuration values to be passed to the addon.
+The block form allows a developer to pass in their own template, content, and interactivity.

 In an Ember app, a block style component uses the `{{yield}}` helper as a placeholder for where the passed-in content will go.
 It is the same in an Ember addon.